learn-co-curriculum/dsc-modeling-your-data-lab/README.md

 ## Build an Initial Regression Model

-To start, perform a train-test split and create an initial regression model to model the `list_price` using all of your available features.
+To start, load the data and create an initial regression model to model the `list_price` using all of your available features.

 > **Note:** In order to write the model you'll have to do some tedious manipulation of your column names.
 Statsmodels will not allow you to have spaces, apostrophe or arithmetic symbols (+) in your column names.
 Preview them and refine them as you go.
 **If you receive an error such as "PatsyError: error tokenizing input (maybe an unclosed string?)", then you need to further preprocess your column names.**